aravindakrishnanl/sentimental_analysis/README.md

 # Sentimental Analysis
-This repo consists of a Model for Sentimental Analysisw for Naan Mudhalvan Course.
+This repo consists of a Model for Sentimental Analysis for Naan Mudhalvan Course.